Cryotechnic/gshade-migration/Shaders/MartyMcFlyDOF.fx.md

 tags: [mmcdof]
 ---
 ## Shader Information
-This shader provides advanced DoF functionality used inside EspressoGlow's shaders.
+This shader provides advanced DoF functionality used inside EspressoGlow's (and more) shader presets.

 ## Error
 !!!danger